zippyy/blog.techrelay.xyz/content/post/bitwarden-docker/index.md

 docker run -d --name vaultwarden -v /path-to-vw-data-here/:/data/ -p 80:80 vaultwarden/server:latest

-it will pull the image and set everything up, at which point you should not be able to visit ip or fqdn in a browser and you should be presented with bitwarden page.
+it will pull the image and set everything up, at which point you should now be able to visit ip or fqdn in a browser and you should be presented with bitwarden page.